adefirmanf/adefirmanf/README.md

 </p>

 4 years as Software Engineer.
 Fast learner and eager to explore new things.

-I have interest with "How to be a good Software Engineer".
-So, recommend me books to read :) These are my list that I want to read, but I don't have any time ughhh

- * Clean Code by Uncle Bob
- * Clean Architecture by Uncle Bob
- * The Software Craftsman Professionalism, Pragmatism, Pride by Sandro Mancuso
- * The Pragmatic Programmer by Andy Hunt, Dave Thomas

 I also do some Illustration, I posted my some works in <a href="https://www.pixiv.net/en/users/11075375">Pixiv</a>

 ----